 As a Leadership we are also committed to supporting all volunteers in the same manner as employees, known together as "workers".
-The Leadership will ensure all workers will be appointed, trained, supported and supervised in accordance with government guidance on safe recruitment.
+The Leadership will ensure all workers will be appointed, trained, supported, and supervised in accordance with government guidance on safe recruitment.
 This includes ensuring that:

-- There is a written job description / person specification for the post - Those applying have completed an application form and a self-declaration form - Those shortlisted have been interviewed - Safeguarding has been discussed at interview - Written references have been obtained, and followed up where appropriate - A disclosure and barring check has been completed where necessary (we will comply with Code of Practice requirements concerning the fair treatment of applicants and the handling of information) - Qualifications where relevant have been verified - A suitable training programme is provided for the successful applicant - The applicant has completed a probationary period - The applicant has, upon appointment, signed the Code of Conduct at Appendix 3

-• The applicant has been given a copy of the organisation's safeguarding policy and knows how to report concerns.
+- There is a written job description / person specification for the post - Those applying have completed an application form and a self-declaration form - Those shortlisted have been interviewed - Safeguarding has been discussed at interview - Written references have been obtained, and followed up where appropriate - A disclosure and barring check has been completed where necessary (we will comply with Code of Practice requirements concerning the fair treatment of applicants and the handling of information) - Qualifications where relevant have been verified - The applicant has to complete a probationary period of 6 months - The applicant has, upon appointment, signed the relevant Code of Conduct - The applicant knows how to access the safeguarding policy - The applicant knows how to report concerns.